On the fence about deciding whether to start a blog or not?

 Getting coaching offers, or getting invited to speak at conferences or meetings are other advantages of blogs that you can get.

-Isn’t it one amazing benefits of blogging for SEO?
+Isn’t it one amazing benefit of blogging for SEO?

 Recommended reading: How to make money online for beginners (Full Guide)